Categories: UI/UX, Frontend, DevOps

 Client Brief

-What: Provides a wide of variety products including safety apparel, medical equipment, supplies, and industrial X-Ray equipment.
+What: Pacific Northwest X-Ray (PNWX) provides a diverse range of products, including safety apparel, medical equipment, supplies, and industrial X-ray equipment.

-Where: They are based at Gresham, Oregon.
-Primary serving customers in the United States but also serving international customers.
+Where: Based in Gresham, Oregon, they primarily serve customers in the United States but also cater to international clients.

-Why: To provide a central catalog of products from different manufacturers aiming to become a one-stop solution for medical imagining needs.
+Why: Their goal is to offer a centralized catalog of products from various manufacturers, aiming to become a comprehensive, one-stop solution for medical imaging needs.

-Long-Term Goals: To expand product offerings, enhance Customer Experience (CX), and increase market share domestically and internationally.
+Long-Term Goals: Expand product offerings, enhance customer experience (CX), and increase both domestic and international market share.

 Site Map